meghdadFar/wordview/README.md

 global warming
 ```

 A practical use of extracting MWEs is to treat them as a single unit.
-Research shows that when MWEs are treated as a single token, they can improve the performance of downstream applications such as classification and NER.
-Using `replace_mwes` function, you can hyphenate the extracted MWEs in the corpus (global warming --> global-warming).
+Research shows that when MWEs are treated as a single token, they performance of downstream applications such as classification and NER increases.
+Using `hyphenate_mwes` function, you can hyphenate the extracted MWEs in the corpus (global warming --> global-warming).
 This will force downstream tokenizers to treat them as a single token.
-A worked example can be seen below:
+Here is a worked example:

 ```python
 from wordview.mwes import hyphenate_mwes